creaffy/zombslib/README.md

 ## Examples

 You can find some simple usage examples in this repo:<br/>
-**[examples/echo.ts](examples/echo.ts)** - Repeat all chat messages coming from other players.<br/>
+**[echo.ts](examples/echo.ts)** - Repeat all chat messages coming from other players.<br/>
-**[examples/leaderboard.ts](examples/leaderboard.ts)** - Fetch and print the leaderboard.<br/>
+**[leaderboard.ts](examples/leaderboard.ts)** - Fetch and print the leaderboard.<br/>
-**[examples/leaderboard.ts](examples/cosmetics.ts)** - Query cosmetic id's in the shop and equip them in-game.
+**[cosmetics.ts](examples/cosmetics.ts)** - Query cosmetic id's in the shop and equip them in-game.

-## Status quo
+## Features

 As of right now, we support the following:

--   `API`: Wrapper for the ZR REST API.
+-   **API** - Wrapper for the ZR REST API.
--   `In-game`: Reimplementation of the in-game protocol with a powerful API.
+-   **In-Game** - Reimplementation of the in-game protocol with a powerful API.
--   `MasonService`: Wrapper for the ZR Social and Matchmaking platform.
+-   **Mason** - Wrapper for the ZR Social and Matchmaking platform.

 What we're missing:

--   `UDP support`: Zombslib has no support for communicating with the in-game server over UDP.
+-   **UDP** - There is currently no support for UDP communication with the in-game server.
--   `Error checking`: This library is admittedly not the greatest code we've ever written.
-In most places, we're assuming that everything went smoothly without running almost any checks on what the server has sent.
+-   **Good Code :(** - This library is admittedly not the greatest code we've ever written.
+In most places, no validity checks are ran on server-sent packets and we are too lazy to fix that.

 ## Future

-Will this be maintained in the future?
+Will this repo be maintained in the future?
 We don't know, maybe, if we feel like it.
 No promises.